Alcanjaz/node-rest/README.md

 # node-rest
-A simple rest-api maked with node.js and mongoDB as a practice of Web Developing
+A simple rest-api made with node.js and mongoDB as a practice of Web Developing